jbogarin/go-cisco-spark-resty/docs/TeamsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteTeam**
-> DeleteTeam($teamId)
+> DeleteTeam($teamID)

 Deletes a team, by ID.

 Deletes a team, by ID.
-Specify the team ID in the teamId parameter in the URI.
+Specify the team ID in the teamID parameter in the URI.

 ### Parameters